 The Canadian personal and commercial banking segment is highly competitive.
-National Bank competes with other leading Canadian banks like TD Bank, Royal Bank, Bank of Nova Scotia, CIBC and Bank of Montreal.
+National Bank competes with other leading Canadian banks like TD Bank, Royal Bank, Scotia Bank, CIBC and Bank of Montreal.
 Bank of Montreal is the eighth largest bank in North America by assets, while CIBC caters to 11 million individual, small business, commercial, corporate and institutional clients in Canada, the U.S. and around the world.
 Scotiabank is a leading international financial services provider with a rich history of 185 years and Bank of Montreal is the eighth largest bank in North America by assets.

 Given its strong reputation of a “super-regional Canadian bank”, National Bank should continue to benefit from the resilient Quebec economy.
 Its growing focus in international markets with a concentration on its two successful subsidiaries should further strengthen the business mix.
 The bank seems “comfortable with its current positioning” amid macroeconomic and geopolitical uncertainties.
 National Bank’s leading franchise in Quebec, strong foothold in Canada, and a differentiated positioning of its Wealth Management segment should support future dividend growth.